Learning Plan for Becoming a Codex CLI Expert

 ## Restrictions

-- Never modify `package-lock.json` directly
+- Never modify `pnpm-lock.yaml` directly

 - Do not install new dependencies without asking